To deliver your petition, click on the "Report & Delivery Options" tab on your petition's manage page. We offer two

 Downloading petition signatures as a CSV

-If you choose physical delivery, you can download a spreadsheet in CSV format with your signers' name, email address, mobile number, address (if you are an Action Network partner), city, state, ZIP/postal code, country, referrer, source code, timestamp, and comments.
+If you choose physical delivery, you can download a spreadsheet in CSV format with your signers' name, email address, mobile number, address, city, state, ZIP/postal code, country, referrer, source code, timestamp, and comments.
 Optionally you can choose a start or end date and only download signatures in that range, and you can also add additional custom field columns that are not present on the petition itself, to pull additional data into the download.

 You can use that spreadsheet to do your own mail merge or other analysis on your signers to get them ready for delivery.

 If a report has previously been generated you can directly download that report again, instead of waiting for a new one to generate.
 If you've linked your group to a Google Drive folder, you can export to Google Drive from here.
 Click here for more info on this.
 The date and time when it was generated will be listed, so you can understand how fresh or stale the data in that report will be.
 Click "Download" to download it directly, or click "Generate" to generate a new report, with fresh data, and be emailed when it's ready for download.

 Viewing latest 100 activists